 If you don’t see anything like this in the Customizer, head over to the Theme Options page and you will find there a dozen of options:

 Usually, in the Theme Options page you will find the following options:

 - Banners Management

 On the features page, you’ll be able to see all of the features which are available to you throughout all WPZOOM themes.

 For theme specific information, have a look at your theme’s documentation; there’s specific information available there which is well worth looking at.

 8. Add your plugins!

 Plugins are packages of code which you can add to your WordPress installation which allow you to add extra functionality.
-WPZOOM recommends a couple of plugins which you should take a look at; there’s a list here.
+WPZOOM recommends a couple of plugins which you should take a look at; there’s a list with recommended plugins here.